 - Bluetooth Wireless

-Each input of the headphone amp will have its own impedance rating, measured in ohms (Ω).
+Each headphone amp input will have its own impedance rating, measured in ohms (Ω).

 Any given input of a headphone amplifier will act as the load to the connected audio device.
-To achieve optimal signal flow from an analog sound source to an analog input, the load impedance (the input impedance of the amp) must be significantly greater than the source impedance (the output impedance of the audio source being sent to the amp).
+To achieve optimal signal flow from an analog sound source to an analog input, the load impedance (the amp's input impedance) must be significantly greater than the source impedance (the output impedance of the audio source being sent to the amp).

 Though there's no set standard, it is commonly accepted that a load impedance 10 times that of the source impedance should yield sufficient signal transfer.
 That being said, the greater the difference, the better, in theory.

 Different input connector types will have impedances in different ranges.

 For example, the RCA inputs expect consumer line level signals (nominally −10 dBV) and typically have an input impedance between 10 kΩ to 50 kΩ.